 - Official University and Veterinary College Transcripts

-- Copies of degrees (may be sent directly from the University)
+- Copies of degrees can be uploaded to the online application

 - GRE scores are recommended (a copy of your original scores is sufficient and can be uploaded to the online application).

 - Three letters of recommendation from individuals able to evaluate the candidate’s abilities